aaronc/freactive/README.md

 Simple functional reactive programming for Clojure.

-Defines a function `reactive` which takes a function as an argument and returns a `clojure.lang.IDeref` whose is flagged to be recomputed every time a reactive dependency is updated.
+Defines a function `reactive` which takes a function as an argument and returns a `clojure.lang.IDeref` whose value is flagged to be recomputed every time a reactive dependency is updated.
 (Dirty reactive values are only recomputed when they are dereferenced).